AaronUDC/Voxelized-3D-Map/README.md

  **PartDB**: A scriptable object where we will store the list of the **VoxelMaterials** and **Blocks** our map will be able to use.
 ###  2. Setting up the parts database
-A sample database is already stored in the VoxelMap folder which already contains a VoxelMaterial and a Block.
+An example database is already stored in the VoxelMap folder which already contains a **VoxelMaterial** and a **Block**.
-This scriptable object contains two dictionaries that stores an unique identifier for each VoxelMaterial and Block.
+This scriptable object contains two dictionaries that stores an unique identifier for each **VoxelMaterial** and **Block**.
-New parts can be added on the inspector of the sample database, or we can create our PartDB adding an asset under ScriptableObjects/VoxelMap.
+New parts can be added on the inspector of the database, or we can create our **PartDB** by adding an asset under *ScriptableObjects/VoxelMap*.

 ### 3. Creating new parts
 #### Blocks
-To create a new block, we just need to add the **Block** script (Under VoxelMap/Script/Blocks) to the thing that we want to be snapped into the grid.
+To create a new block, we just need to add the **Block** script (Under *VoxelMap/Script/Blocks*) to the thing that we want to be snapped into the grid.
 The origin of the GameObject containing the script will be snapped to the **Voxel** it is placed into.
 Try to make the object around the same size as the voxel size of the map for best results.
 #### Voxel Materials
-The VoxelMaterial, just like the Parts database, is a ScriptableObject, and can be created the same way.
+The **VoxelMaterial**, just like the Parts database, is a ScriptableObject, and can be created the same way.
-To set up a VoxelMaterial, we need to prepare a total of 34 meshes in our 3D software of choice.
-Each mesh mus be named accordingly.
-A sample is available at (VoxelMap/Models), remember to allow read/write on the import settings of the model.
+To set up a **VoxelMaterial**, we need to prepare a total of 34 meshes in our 3D software of choice and each mesh mus be named accordingly.
+An example is available at (*VoxelMap/Models*), remember to allow read/write on the import settings of the model in order to the mesh merging to work.
+To fill the data on the scriptable object more easily, there is a button to automatically do it by providing a "tileset" of parts, like the one from the example.
+A warning will pop up for any part not named correctly on the set.

 ### 4. Map editing and save and load
-To be able to edit the map, or save it and load it, we need to add a Placer and a SaveLoad prefab on the scene.
-After placing them in the scene, add the VoxelMap on the inspector of each object.
+To be able to edit the map, or save and load it, we need to add a Placer or a SaveLoad prefab on the scene.
+After placing them in the scene, add the **VoxelMap** on the inspector of each object.
+And each GUI should pop up when playing.
+Of course, you can also implement your own system.